 When you leave home during the day, is your dog left home alone?
 If your dog spends the day indoors, here is a tip for you to help make your dog’s day a little happier and more comfortable while you’re gone.

 Make ’Em Tired

-The best thing you can do for your home-alone dog is supply some good, hard, first-thing-in-the-morning exercise.
+The best thing you can do for your home-alone dog is to supply his with some good, hard, first-thing-in-the-morning exercise.
 You saw that coming, right?
-How much exercise — and what kind — depends on your dog’s age, fitness, body type, and state of health, and also on the weather.
-Is your dog old, arthritic, and short-nosed, or is she an adolescent Border Collie mix?
+How much exercise — and what kind — depends on your dog’s age, fitness, body type, state of health, and also on the weather.
+Is your dog old, arthritic, and short-nosed or is he an adolescent Border Collie mix?
 Is it 90 degrees out, 15, or 55?
 Check with your vet if you have questions about your dog’s exercise tolerance.
 The result you’re looking for is that your dog gets home and flops down on his bed to snooze.
-For most dogs, off-leash running, trotting, and sniffing are ideal, because they supply not only varied physical exercise, but mental stimulation as well.
+For most dogs, off-leash running, trotting, and sniffing are ideal because they supply not only varied physical exercise, but mental stimulation as well.

 Looking for more dog care tips?
 Check out our own list here.

 Letting the team at Gresham Animal Hospital care for your pets is one of the best things you can do for their health.
 Our team is skilled, professional, and willing to work with your pets’ specific needs to ensure a quality experience is had by both pets and pet parents alike.
 Keep Gresham Animal Hospital in mind next time your dog or cat needs a checkup, shots, or vaccines.
 Give us a call at 503.666.1600 to schedule an appointment today.

 “You’ll see how much we know, and you’ll know how much we care.”